The Townships Project

 Working with Rotary Clubs in South Africa, The Townships Project focuses on Building Better Businesses in several ways.

 We work with Rotary and other local organizations to develop programs, services and events for small business owners to find financing, marketing, mentoring, accounting, and other skills and networking opportunities.
-Where possible we provide government-accredited training so that existing businesses can ultimately qualify for government contracts, for instance, in Early Childhood Development and conflict resolution.
+Where possible we provide access to government-accredited training so that businesses can qualify for government contracts, with a particular focus on those that benefit women and youth.

 Examples of current projects include: